MediBang Paint Pro is a free lightweight digital painting program for illustrators and comic book artists.

 The screen is clear, bright and colorful, offers a delightful viewing experience for drawing in medibang paint.
 But the screen is non-laminated, the screen surface is glossy.

-The A14 Bionic chip that powers the iPad (10th gen) is plenty powerful, ensuring smooth multitasking, speedy app launches, and seamless navigation.
+The A16 Bionic chip that powers the iPad (10th gen) is plenty powerful, ensuring smooth multitasking, speedy app launches, and seamless navigation.

-The Apple Pencil (1st generation), sold separately, support takes your creativity to new heights.
+Though sold separately, The Apple Pencil (1st generation), takes your creativity to new heights.
 With precise tilt and pressure sensitivity, the Apple Pencil allows for accurate and fluid drawing, painting, and sketching.

 With a 28.6Wh battery, The iPad offers all-day battery life, allowing you to work, create, and consume content without interruption.